 Details of the prisoners taken to Japan may be found at the POW Research Network Japan.

-The Chief Signals Officer, Lieutenant Colonel E O Eustace OBE, compiled a detailed war and captivity diary, copies of which may be found in the Imperial War Museum and in the Royal Signals Museum Archive.
+The Chief Signals Officer, Lieutenant Colonel E O Eustace OBE, compiled a detailed war and captivity diary, which is now held by the Royal Signals Museum (a copy may be found in the Imperial War Museum).
 Some parts of it and the story of Sergeant Albert Ient Royal Signals, who survived the Lisbon Maru sinking, may be found on The Ient Family website.

 1. (Back) London Gazette 15 March 1946.
 37500, p 1372.